pgruetter/sdl-docs/docs/getting-started/get-airports.md

 Try to fix one of the errors and keep the other one to see what happens: Nothing.
 Why is that?

-SDL validates your conf file before executing it's contents.
+SDL validates your conf file before executing it's contents :
-If the file does not make sense, it will abort before executing anything to minimize the chance that you'll end up in an inconsitent state.
-After validating the file, it performs a "pre-step" in which it executes the whole feed without any data to spot incompatibilitites between the dataObjects that cannot be spotted by just looking at the config file.
-Only if both of these pre-validations are OK, SDL will execute the feeds.
+- If the file does not make sense, it will abort before executing anything to minimize the chance that you'll end up in an inconsitent state.
+That's called the "Prepare" step.
+- After validating the file, it performs a step called "init" in which it executes the whole feed without any data to spot incompatibilitites between the dataObjects that cannot be spotted by just looking at the config file.

+When running SDL, you can find that "init" and "prepare" steps are mentionend in the logs.
+ Only if both of these validations are OK, SDL will execute the feeds.

 These pre-validations will become more and more valuable with the increasing complexity of your data pipelines.